This post may contain affiliate links. Please read our disclosure policy.

 How to knead French bread in the stand mixer

-I use my 5 qt.
-Kitchen Aid stand mixer for this bread recipe, which yields about 2 lbs. dough.
-This size is perfect for my stand mixer with the dough hook attachment because it mixes and kneads without any delay.
-I've noticed with smaller batches that the stand mixer struggles because the dough hook needs more mass to gather and knead properly.
+I use my 5-quart KitchenAid stand mixer for this bread recipe, which yields about 2 pounds of dough.
+This size is perfect for my 5-quart mixer with the dough hook attachment because it mixes and kneads without any delay.
+The mixer struggles with smaller batches because the attachment can't reach the ingredients to gather and knead the dough effectively.

 How to knead French bread by hand

 To hand knead: Stir ingredients together (using a utensil or your hands) in a large mixing bowl until a shaggy dough forms.
 Transfer dough to a steady surface and hand-knead until a cohesive, elastic dough forms (about 3-5 minutes).
-Sprinkle the reserved flour in small amounts as needed to prevent the dough sticking to the table or your hands during the entire process.
+Sprinkle the reserved flour in small amounts to prevent the dough from sticking to the table or your hands during the entire process.

 Proofing